"Before gardening, camping, hiking, or just playing outdoors, make tick bite prevention part of your outdoor plans.

 Oxaprozin's metabolites do not have significant pharmacologic activity.
 The major ester and ether glucuronide conjugated metabolites have been evaluated along with oxaprozin in receptor binding studies and in vivo animal models and have demonstrated no activity.
 A small amount ( < 5%) of active phenolic metabolites are produced, but the contribution to overall activity is limited.

-Excretion: Approximately 5% of the oxaprozin dose is excreted unchanged in the urine.
-Sixty-five percent (65%) of the dose is excreted in the urine and 35% in the feces as metabolite.
+Approximately 5% of the oxaprozin dose is excreted unchanged in the urine.
+Sixty-five percent (65%) of the dose is excreted in the urine and 35% in the feces as metabolites.
 Biliary excretion of unchanged oxaprozin is a minor pathway, and enterohepatic recycling of oxaprozin is insignificant.
-Upon chronic dosing the accumulation halflife is approximately 22 hours.
+Upon chronic dosing, the accumulation half-life is approximately 22 hours.
 The elimination half-life is approximately twice the accumulation half-life due to increased binding and decreased clearance at lower concentrations.

-Pediatric patients: A population pharmacokinetic study indicated no clinically important age dependent changes in the apparent clearance of unbound oxaprozin between adult rheumatoid arthritis patients (N=40) and juvenile rheumatoid arthritis (JRA) patients ( ≥ 6 years, N=44) when adjustments were made for differences in body weight between these patient groups.
+Pediatric: A population pharmacokinetic study indicated no clinically important age dependent changes in the apparent clearance of unbound oxaprozin between adult rheumatoid arthritis patients (N=40) and juvenile rheumatoid arthritis (JRA) patients ( ≥ 6 years, N=44) when adjustments were made for differences in body weight between these patient groups.
 The extent of protein binding of oxaprozin at various therapeutic total plasma concentrations was also similar between the adult and pediatric patient groups.
-Pharmacokinetic model-based estimates of daily exposure (AUC0-24) to unbound oxaprozin in JRA patients relative to adult rheumatoid arthritis patients suggest dose to body weight range relationships as shown in Table 2.
-No pharmacokinetic data are available for pediatric patients under 6 years of age (see PRECAUTIONS, Pediatric use).
+Pharmacokinetic model-based estimates of daily exposure (AUC0-24) to unbound oxaprozin in JRA patients relative to adult rheumatoid arthritis patients suggest dose to body weight range relationships, as shown in Table 4.

 |Dose (mg)||Body Weight Range (kg)|

-Rheumatoid arthritis: DAYPRO (oxaprozin caplets) was evaluated for managing the signs and symptoms of rheumatoid arthritis in placebo and active controlled clinical trials in a total of 646 patients.
-DAYPRO (oxaprozin caplets) was given in single or divided daily doses of 600 to 1800 mg/day and was found to be comparable to 2600 to 3900 mg/day of aspirin.
+DAYPRO was evaluated for managing the signs and symptoms of rheumatoid arthritis in placebo and active controlled clinical trials in a total of 646 patients.
+DAYPRO was given in single or divided daily doses of 600 to 1800 mg/day and was found to be comparable to 2600 to 3900 mg/day of aspirin.
 At these doses there was a trend (over all trials) for oxaprozin to be more effective and cause fewer gastrointestinal side effects than aspirin.

 This monograph has been modified to include the generic and brand name in many instances.